 He appeared on the verge of falling to pieces, and if he was not actually drunk when the officer introduced him, he had not long been sober.
 Nor had he been on his feet for any great period at a time during the whole of the trip.
 I understand that he was an expert curator, and ha dbeen selected for this responsibility for his knowledge and capability when he set out from his own country, but few men are able to go from "prohibition America" to the tropics without falling a victim to the conditions prevailing there.
-In this instance it was a cargo of imprisoned animals that suffered for his weakness, in the stifling neglected confinement of a prison ship.-Lorna Ryan in "Our Dumb Ani- Tariff on Meats New York Sun: "The Fordney-Me-Cumber Act imposes on cattle a duty running from a cent and a half to two cents a pound, of two cents a pound on bacon and ham, of a cent a pound on lard.
-This protection has helped the breeding industry to its present prosperity, put it in a healthy and independent condition in which competition from foreign sources has been satisfactorily met.
-The burden of proving that further tariff increases are neceseary rests upon the breeders.
-If they have a good case they have not yet made the facts known.
-Large Area Photographed Thirty-three thousand, eight hundred square miles were covered in Canada during the season of 1928 by oblique aerial photographs taken - I the Royal Canadian Air Force for the Photographical Survey, Department of
+In this instance it was a cargo of imprisoned animals that su fered for his weakness, in the stifling, neglected confinement of a prison ship.-Lorna Ryan in "Our Dumb Animals."